simdis/lit-gpt-with-sliding-window-attention/README.md

 To make the implementation easier, defined as *S* the size of the sliding window, the optimised cache will have size *2S*, and every new value will be saved twice as follows.
 Defined as *p* the positional index of such new value, it will be saved at indices
-*p % S* and $p % S + S$.
-In this way the $S$ values required by the SWA will be always in consecutive positions within the cache, precisely in the interval *(p % S, p % S + S]*.
+*p % S* and *p % S + S*.
+In this way the *S* values required by the SWA will be always in consecutive positions within the cache, precisely in the interval *(p % S, p % S + S]*.

 A specific cache mask will filter out the unneeded values.

-As a final note, this KV-Cache implementation does not reduce the time complexity of attention or the cache memory requirements that will still be *O(block_size^2)* and O(block_size), respectively, but it will change the constant factors associated.
-As an example, in the case of the Mistral, block size is 32 times the sliding window size, and this implementation will introduce an improvement factor of 16.
+As a final note, this rolling KV-Cache implementation does not reduce the time complexity of attention or the cache memory requirements that will still be *O(block_size<sup>2</sup> \* n_embd)* and O(block_size), respectively, but it will change the constant factors associated.
+As an example, in the case of Mistral, block size is 32 times the sliding window size *S* and being the rolling cache *2S*, the effective block_size used within attention will be 16 times smaller.

 # Original README.md